-The second shortlist for the 2013 Coffee Spot Awards is the “Most Unlikely Place to Find a Coffee Spot” Award.
-This was won in 2012 by Abriachan Campsite and Café.
+The first shortlist for the 2014 Coffee Spot Awards is the “Most Unlikely Place to Find a Coffee Spot” Award, won in 2013 by Attendant.
 Finding Coffee Spots in cities such as London, Edinburgh and Bristol is to be expected.
 However, good Coffee Spots are everywhere, some of them are in very unexpected places, both geographically and in terms of setting.

 This Award is very much defined by the nominees on the shortlist.
 Some of these are geographical, a reward for bringing great coffee to unexpected places.
 Others are a recognition of a great or unusual setting for a Coffee Spot.